Published on Jan 30, 2021 and last reviewed on Apr 04, 2022 - 6 min read

 The following factors increase the risk of uterine cancer:

-Hormonal Imbalance - The ovaries release two female hormones, estrogen and progesterone.
+1. Hormonal Imbalance - The ovaries release two female hormones, estrogen, and progesterone.
 Any changes in the levels of either of these hormones can result in an imbalance and cause changes in the endometrium.
 An increase in estrogen levels makes you prone to uterine cancer.
-Estrogen levels are high in polycystic ovary syndrome (PCOS), diabetes, obesity, women taking Estrogen pills after menopause.
+Estrogen levels are high in polycystic ovary syndrome (PCOS), diabetes, obesity, and women taking Estrogen pills after menopause.

-Early Menarche - Menarche is the first occurrence of menstruation.
-Women who started menstruating before 12 years of age or menopause after 55 years of age, resulting in more years of menstruation, are at the risk of uterine cancer.
-The more number of periods a woman has in her childbearing years; the more effect estrogen has on the endometrium.
+4. Early Menarche - Menarche is the first occurrence of periods.
+Women who started menstruating before 12 years of age or menopause after 55 years of age, resulting in more years of menstruation, are at risk of uterine cancer.
+The more periods a woman has in her childbearing years; the more effect estrogen has on the endometrium.

-Lynch Syndrome - It is an inherited colon cancer syndrome, which is also known as hereditary nonpolyposis colorectal cancer (HNPCC).
-This syndrome increases the risk of colon cancer, uterine cancer, and other cancers.
+9. Lynch Syndrome - It is an inherited colon cancer syndrome, which is also known as HNPCC (hereditary nonpolyposis colorectal cancer).
+This condition increases the risk of colon cancer, uterine cancer, and other cancers.
 It is a hereditary syndrome.

-Family History - The chances of uterine cancer increases if your immediate family member or members are diagnosed with it.
+11. Family History - The chances of uterine cancer increase if one's immediate family member or members are diagnosed with it.

 The gynecologist might perform the following tests to diagnose uterine cancer if the patient complains of abnormal vaginal bleeding:

-Hysteroscopy - A thin and flexible tube called a hysteroscope is inserted into the uterus through the vagina and cervix.
+3. Hysteroscopy - A thin and flexible tube called a hysteroscope is placed into the uterus through the vagina and cervix.
 The camera attached to the scope allows the doctor to see the endometrium and examine the uterus.

 Once the doctor diagnoses uterine or endometrial cancer, the cancer is staged based on how much it has spread:

-Stage 1 - Cancer cells have not spread beyond the uterus.
+• Stage 1 - Cancer cells do not spread beyond the uterus.

 The treatment options for uterine cancer are:

-Chemotherapy - Intravenous or oral drugs are used to kill cancer cells.
+• Chemotherapy - Intravenous or oral drugs are used to destroy cancer cells.
 The doctor might prescribe one drug or a combination of two or more drugs.
-Same as radiation, chemotherapeutic drugs can be given before or after the surgery.
+Same to radiation, chemotherapeutic drugs can be given before or after the surgery.

-Immunotherapy - These drugs help the immune system to fight cancer.
+• Immunotherapy - These drugs help the immune system fight cancer.

-As the exact cause is unknown, uterine cancer cannot be prevented, but the risk can be reduced by:
+As the exact cause is unknown, uterine cancer cannot be prevented, but the risk can be lowered by:

 - Abnormal vaginal discharge without blood.